Kerberos Attacks

 Solution

-To protect against this type of Kerberos attack, SPNs on user accounts must be avoided in favor of machine accounts.
-If necessary, Microsoft'sGroup Managed Service Accounts (gMSA)feature should be used.
-This ensures that the account password is robust and changed regularly and automatically.
+To protect against this type of Kerberos attack, SPNs on user accounts must be in favor of machine accounts be avoided.
+If necessary, the function "Group Managed Service Accounts (gMSA)' by Microsoft.
+This ensures that the account password is robust and is changed regularly and automatically.

-There are some prerequisites necessary to use gMSA:
+There are a few prerequisites to using gMSA:

 • Domain Functional Level 2012 or higher

-The following instructions will guide you through all the necessary steps:
+The following guide will guide you through all the necessary steps:

 Step 1 - Install Active Directory PowerShell Module DC

-If not already installed, you need to install the AD PowerShell module on the DC.
+If not already installed, you must install the AD PowerShell module on the DC.
 To do this, use the following command in PowerShell:

 Install-WindowsFeature -Name RSAT-AD-POWERSHELL

-Step 2 - Check if root key for Key Distribution Service is available and create if necessary.
+Step 2 - Check if the root key for the Key Distribution Service exists and create it if necessary

 Test-KdsRootKey -KeyId (Get-KdsRootKey).KeyId

-If the root key is not present, you will get an error.
-If the root key is present, the message True is displayed:
+If the root key does not exist, you will get an error.
+If the root key is present, the message True is output:

 ProSec Kerberos Attacks

-Check KDS Root Key - Error message if root key does not exist
+KDS root key check - error message if root key does not exist

 ProSec Kerberos Attacks

-Check KDS Root Key - message "True" if root key is present
+KDS root key check - "True" message if root key is present

-If there is no root key yet, you need to create it on the DC using the following command in PowerShell.
+If there is no root key yet, you must generate it on the DC using the following command in PowerShell.

-So if there was no key yet, a gMSA can only be created after about 10h.
+So if no key was available yet, a gMSA can only be created after about 10 hours.

 Add-KdsRootKey -EffectiveImmediately

-To manage and assign the computer accounts of servers that should use the gMSA, you need a new Security Group.
-You can create this via the PowerShell:
+You need a new security group to manage and allocate the computer accounts of servers that should use the gMSA.
+You can create this using PowerShell:

-New-ADGroup -Name GROUPNAME -Description "THIS IS A DESCRIPTION OF THE GROUP, Ex: Security group for gMSA01 computers" -GroupCategory Security -GroupScope Global
+New-ADGroup -Name GROUPNAME -Description “THIS IS A DESCRIPTION OF THE GROUP, EG: Security group for gMSA01 computers” -GroupCategory Security -GroupScope Global

-You should give the group a descriptive name and indicate in the description that it is a group for the use of a specific gMSA.
+You should give the group a descriptive name and indicate in the description that it is a group for using a specific gMSA.

-Here you add the computers on which the gMSA is to be used to the previously created group (using the corresponding group name).
+With this you add the computers on which the gMSA should be used to the previously created group (using the appropriate group name).
 Computer accounts always end with a $ sign.

-Here you can check if the computer accounts were added successfully.
+You can use this to check whether the computer accounts were added successfully.

-CAUTION: In order to install the gMSA on the affected servers in the next steps, they must be restarted after being added to the Security Group!
+DANGER!
+So that the gMSA can be installed on the affected servers in the further steps, they must be restarted after being added to the security group!

 ProSec Kerberos Attacks